johnsbarrie/web-dev-env/README.md

-# Build example for Gamesys
+# Build example for an express, reactjs env

 > A example for client and server environment for ReactJS in es6
 >(gulp, webpack, react, flux, bootstrap 4, sass, babel)